walquis/git-basics-team-project/docs/common-git-workflows.md

 # Common Git Workflows

-## A Sample Collaborative Workflow - Task branch from 'main'
+## A Basic Workflow - merge from `main` and push
 You will find a dizzying variety of workflows out there, but at some point they pretty much all boil down to pulling in your team's changes, merging them with your own, and delivering them back to the team.

-Here's one way to accomplish it: Start and work on a local `main` branch that tracks the remote `origin/main`, where your team will deliver integrated changes.
+Here's one way to accomplish it: Start from a local `main` branch that tracks the `main` of your remote (`origin/main`, assuming your remote is named `origin`), where your team will deliver integrated changes.

 1. `git checkout main` - The branch from which you will push changes.
 1. `git pull origin main` - Catch your local `main` up with latest changes from your team.